christophrumpel/laravel-factories-reloaded/README.md

         return parent::build($extra, 'make');
     }

-    public function getData(Generator $faker): array
+    public function getDefaults(Generator $faker): array
     {
-        return [];
+        return [
+            'name' => $faker->name,
+            'email' => $faker->unique()->safeEmail,
+            'email_verified_at' => now(),
+            'password' => '$2y$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi', // password
+            'remember_token' => Str::random(10),
+        ];
     }

 }
 ```

-Inside this class, you can define the properties of the model with the `getData` method.
+Inside this class, you can define the properties of the model with the `getDefaults` method.
 It is very similar to what you would do with a Laravel default factory, and you can make use of Faker as well.
+Actually, if you have already a Laravel factory for a specific model, this package will copy the default data to the new class factory while generating.

 The `create` method is only a copy of the one in the parent class `BaseFactory`.
 Still, we need it in our dedicated factory class so that we can define what gets returned.
 In our case, it is a user model.
 Other methods like `new` or `times` are hidden in the parent class.

 ### Additional Arguments And Options